COVID-19 pandemic in the Philippines: Transition to endemic phase

-In February 2022, the Philippines Department of Health began shifting towards the endemic phase of COVID-19, despite caution from the WHO that it may be too early to declare.
+In February 2022, the Philippines Department of Health began shifting towards the endemic phase of COVID-19, despite the WHO's caution that it may be too early to declare.
 During a media briefing, Health Undersecretary Maria Rosario Vergeire said that the "transition to an endemic state for COVID-19 does not mean that the government would stop its interventions or even remove minimum health protocols such as masking, physical distancing and hand sanitation."
 WHO Acting Philippine Representative Rajendra Yadav said that while the continued drop in the number of new cases is "encouraging," the country should be careful in moving from the "acute phase" of the pandemic.

-The Philippines lifted its outdoor mask mandate in September 2022, and its indoor mask mandate the following month, leaving it in place only in healthcare facilities and on public transportation and medical transport.
+The Philippines lifted its outdoor mask mandate in September 2022 and its indoor mask mandate the following month, leaving it in place only in healthcare facilities and on public transportation and medical transport.